kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 **Dedicated host** is reservation of concrete server\pc, instead of part of it.
 You need to specify a concrete region for it.

 Dedicated host supports on demand and reserved price.
 You don't pay for deployment instances on dedicated host.

+## Serverless Compute (Lambda)

+**Event driven architecture**

+A system operates around "events" that represent an action or a change of state - e.g., a button being clicked, a file being uploaded, or a temperature dropping below a certain level.
+Events are efficient because events are generated and pushed, rather than things being polled.
+Polling requires always-on compute and doesn't scale well.

+**Serverless architecture**

+Serverless - you don't manage server

+Two main principles of serverless architecture:
+- BaaS (backend as a service) - using 3rd party services where possible rather than running your own.
+Example: Auth0, Cognito, Firebase, Google Analytics
+- FaaS (function as a service) - products to provide application logic.
+There functions are only active when they are needed.

+### Lambda

+Lambda is FaaS.
+You charged only one when lambda works.
+A lambda can work only up to 15 minutes.
+It's invoked by events.
+The functions are stateless.

+For EC2 you pay event if it's not used.

+Events can come from other AWS services.
+For example: a file uploaded to S3 bucket.

+Minimum billed duration is 100ms

+Lambda reacts on events and performs actions.
+For example a file uploaded to S3 bucket, lambda is triggered and it create thumbnails of images that were uploaded.